 There are both private and public sector funding opportunities for geriatric mental health researchers on this web site.

-- National Cancer Institute Funding Opportunities for Symptom Management and Palliative Care Research
+- National Cancer Institute - Supportive and Palliative Care Research

 - The Commonwealth Fund